Lip, Mido, MAT, Rado: our selection of diving watches for the summer

 Captain Cook - Rado

-1. Update on the Rado brand
+1. Rado brand update

 This Swiss brand was born during the third year of the First World War but it was not until 1957 that it developed collections under the name Rado.